Pope Clement XI: Death and burial

 Clement XI died in Rome on 19 March 1721 at 12:45pm and was buried in the pavement of Saint Peter's Basilica rather than in an ornate tomb like those of his predecessors.

 On March 10, Clement XI had a meeting at about 11:00am with the Bishop of Sisteron Pierre François Lafitau.
 When the pope met with the bishop, he said that his time was drawing to a close and that he would soon die, despite protests to the contrary by Lafitau.
-On 14 March, Clement XI took ill while Lafitau was trying to get the pope's nephew to persuade the pope to name the French First Minister Guillaume Dubois to the cardinalate.
+On 14 March, Clement XI took ill while Lafitau was trying to get the pope's nephew to persuade the pope to name the French Chief minister Guillaume Dubois to the cardinalate.
 However, Clement XI was in a state of delirium and was not responsive to his pleas.
-On 16 March, Quadragesima Sunday, the pope did not participate in the services, however, celebrated Mass in his private chapel at the Quirinale Palace.
+On 16 March, Quadragesima Sunday, the pope did not participate in the services, however, celebrated Mass in his private chapel at the Quirinal Palace.
 He took medication that day but experienced pains in his thorax and had trouble breathing from the cold air in his rooms.

 The following day, Clement XI celebrated Mass in his private chapel before meeting various prelates which included the Archbishop of Ravenna Geronimo Crispi.
 However, at around noon, he was suddenly struck with an extraordinary chill which was accompanied by a very strong fever that immediately forced him to his bed, with the pope declining a meal that evening.
 His pulse was exceptionally slow and he even coughed up a thick liquid that was streaked with blood.
 Unable to sleep that night, his fever abated somewhat.
 But the following day saw his fever return much more violently, and he had an irregular pulse.
 The sputum was foamy, once more with blood, indicating that there was something wrong with his lungs, causing his doctors to realize that his condition would more than likely prove fatal.
 Clement XI made his confession and the profession of faith before receiving Holy Communion at 8:00pm.
 James Francis Edward Stuart, the "Pretender", tried to see the dying pope, however he was denied on the grounds of the dangerous state of the pope's condition.
-That night, the papal sacristan and the Bishop of Porfirio, Niccolo Agostino degli Abbati Olivieri, Bishop of Porfirio, administered the Extreme Unction.
+That night, the papal sacristan Niccolo Agostino degli Abbati Olivieri, Bishop of Porfirio, administered the Extreme Unction.

 On 19 March, the fever returned violently, and Clement XI slowly lost his ability to speak as his eyes clouded over and his respiration slowly diminished as the pope died just after midday.